huzi96/Coarse2Fine-PyTorch/README.md

 # Coarse-to-Fine Hyper-Prior Modeling for Learned Image Compressionn
 ## Update
+We now provide the testing code for trained weights.
+See ```AppEncDec_Trained.py```.
+However, this is still a workaround and you need to manually specify the loaded weights filename.
 We add an experimental training code to help developers train their own compression models for a specific range of bit-rate.
 Please check the ```train/``` sub-directory.
 ## Overview
 This is the implementation of ther paper,